SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 will likely shut down our current DougBot project, requiring a reboot, since we'd be in a new regime.
 But I will not be complaining.

+${}^\S$ Fractional reserve banking is an artificial self-imposed constraint on credit.
+Also known as artificial austerity.
+If Positive Money people have a defence to avoid needless austerity, then why the extra complication and rules that requires resources to enforce?
+I will admit I am a bit vague on why some of the Positive Money people want fractional reserve banking to be a thing.

 ## Caveats